felossj/autoclick/README.md

 ### aclaration (ignore, its from when the project was open source)
 if you want to use this code for your project its fine but it has to be open source

+### credits
+is skidded from somewhere i dont remember